 Semi-Auto Standard

 The .380 was initially developed for Colt’s semi-automatic blowback design.
-However, it soon was produced en masse and became the official cartridge of several foreign militaries.
+It later became the official cartridge of several foreign militaries.
 In 1912, Fabrique Nationale of Herstal, Belgium, introduced it to the European market as the 9mm Browning Short.
-In the 1930s, Walther designed the PPK to chamber the .380 ACP, and it would forever serve as an icon in popular culture due to the James Bond franchise.
+In the 1930s, Walther designed the PPK to chamber the .380 ACP.
+Twenty years later, it would forever serve as an icon in popular culture due to the James Bond franchise.

 Then & Now

-The effectiveness of pocket guns has been debated since the 18th century, when they were referred to disparagingly as “mouse guns”—firearms too small to be effective for self-defense.
-Additionally, pocket guns, like the Deringer and Bulldog, have been stigmatized for their use in presidential assassinations.
+The effectiveness of pocket guns is debatable.
+The 1800s was an era when pocket pistols were referred to as “mouse guns”.
+The moniker refers to firearms that are too small to be effective for self-defense.
 But despite negative associations, their popularity on the market has persisted for more than 200 years.

-Not only has the pocket pistol provided an adequate tool for concealed carry, but it has also represented a diverse group of firearms owners.
-The pocket pistol has proved lucrative for the industry, but only time will tell if renewed enthusiasm for small-framed guns will be the next step in its evolution or the pinnacle of its success.
+The pocket pistol provides an adequate tool for concealed carry.
+It also represents a diverse group of firearms owners.
+The pocket pistol is lucrative for the industry, but only time will tell if renewed enthusiasm for small-framed guns will continue.
+Whatever happens, historic pocket pistols will always prove to be a unique look into the past.

 Save